 - Kids tend to share combs, hair brushes, elastics and hair clips, as well as hats, baseball caps, and they’re always in very close proximity of one another.
 If your child has long hair, consider putting their hair up in a ponytail, braid it, or put it up in a hipster bun so that it’s less likely to come into contact with other kids’ hair.

-- If your child gets sent home because they’ve got lice: DO.
-NOT.
-PANIC!
-Lice is not an incurable illness.
-DO.
-NOT.
-GOOGLE images of lice.
+- If your child gets sent home because they’ve got lice, do not panic.
 Instead, take a deep breath, put some calm music on, and be there for your child.
+There are plenty of over-the-counter as well as natural methods to get rid of this pesky insect.

-- The quickest cure for lice, spritz your child’s hair until it is soaking wet.
+- Make sure you prepare your child’s hair by first spritzing the hair until it is soaking wet.
 Comb section after section looking for eggs and casings.
 If you have a lice comb, great!
 If not, you can still get the job done with a regular comb.
 Remove any foreign bodies with your nails or tweezers.
 Once you’ve done a thorough job, douse your child’s hair with white vinegar until hair is soaking wet.
 Wring out.
 Comb out section after section.
 Lastly, apply a handful of olive oil to hair, rub into all areas of the scalp, at the lower base of the neck and behind ears.
 Comb well.
 Place hair in a shower cap for several hours.
 This will suffocate the lice.
-Finally, wash and thoroughly blow dry hair.
+Finally, wash and thoroughly blow dry the hair.

 - The most hygienic route to take is to ensure everyone in your household has their own combs and brushes.
 If you share, you can sanitize grooming tools in Barbicide (a disinfectant solution).